MrBeast wants 'full assessment' of internal culture amid allegations of impropriety and unsafe sets

 “As your leader, I take responsibility, and I am committed to continue to improve and evolve my leadership style,” Donaldson wrote.
 “I recognize that I also need to create a culture that makes all our employees feel safe and allows them to do their best work.”

-A spokesperson for MrBeast confirmed that the memo was sent to employees, but declined further comment.
+A spokesperson for MrBeast confirmed that the memo was sent to employees.
 The memo comes after a turbulent few weeks for the YouTuber, long adored by his young fans for freewheeling videos of outrageous giveaways and audacious charitable acts.

 Donaldson admitted to previously using “inappropriate language” last week after clips circulated online of past homophobic and racist remarks.
 An early production of his ambitious game show — set to feature 1,000 competitors and a $5 million grand prize — recently brought safety complaints from contestants who described a chaotic set where they lacked regular access to food, water and medication.